SparkPost/support-docs/support/getting-started/engagement-tracking.md

 > Link sizes of over **4096** bytes will be rejected on redirection

 ## REST Transmissions with Engagement Tracking
 Transmissions sent via the SparkPost Transmissions API have engagement tracking on by default for all customers.
-This includes a top tracking pixel, and bottom open pixel, and click tracking on all links within the email content.
+This includes a top open pixel, and bottom open pixel, and click tracking on all links within the email content.
 These options can be configured via [Transmissions API](https://developers.sparkpost.com/api/transmissions/) level options.
 For example, if you wish to use open tracking, but not click tracking, you can set the following options in your JSON payload for a REST transmission

 > **Note:** The `open_tracking` option is not required to be set in the example below, as it defaults to `true`.
 It is set explicitly for this example.